American Express Gold Rewards Card Review

 MoneyHub Founder Christopher Walsh shares his views about the American Express Gold Card:

-"No other mass-market credit card offers refunds for spending in specific restaurants, but the American Express Gold Card does just that.
+"No other mass-market credit card offers refunds for spending in specific restaurants, but the American Express Gold Rewards Card does just that.
 However, whether the card is right for you depends on how much you spend and whether you'd eat at the partner restaurants in the first place.

 I believe that if you spend at least $20,000 on a credit card and eat at the restaurants American Express partners with, the benefits are arguably valuable and unique.
 If you add in the option of dining at a First Table restaurant (see below), you can effectively get $200 of food orders for free per visit.
 While the $200 annual card fee is more expensive than the arguably excellent-value American Express Airpoints Platinum card, not everyone wants to earn Airpoints Dollars.
 This Gold card lets cardholders redeem points they earn for statement credit at a fair rate.
 If you're hesitating on whether this card is for you, it really comes down to whether or not you'll use the $200 dining credit.
-If you don't, there are plenty of other rewards credit cards". |
+If you don't, there are plenty of other rewards credit cards".
+The video below explains the card in detail, and gives further background to the pros and cons: |

 MoneyHub Founder